Diabetes Related Peptides

 Diabetes, a metabolic disease of increasing prevalence, has attracted much research attention in identifying key regulatory molecules geared towards its prevention and management.

-Peptides that are secreted in response to glucose stimulus and known to act on insulin-sensitive tissues have become important therapeutic targets for effecting insulin sensitiveness.
+Peptides that are secreted in response to glucose stimulus and known to act on insulin-sensitive tissues have become important therapeutic targets for affecting insulin sensitiveness.

 Some of the key peptides involved in the regulation of glucose metabolism include C-peptide, Glucagon-like peptides and Exendins.

-Our growing portfolio of diabetes-related peptides elicit important roles in glucose metabolism/modulation via insulin and non-insulin signaling pathways with therapeutic potentials.
+Our growing portfolio of diabetes-related peptides elicits important roles in glucose metabolism/modulation via insulin and non-insulin signaling pathways with therapeutic potentials.